-- If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, this is to be referred to the headteacher, principal, proprietor of an independent school. - Where the headteacher or principal is the subject of an allegation, the chair of governors, or the chair of the management committee or proprietor of an independent school (the case manager), should discuss the allegation immediately with the Local Authority Designated Officer(s) LADO.
+If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children, this is to be referred to the headteacher, principal, proprietor of an independent school.
+This includes allegations reported or made by a child, parent or member of the public.

+Where the headteacher or principal is the subject of an allegation or safeguarding concerns, this to be referred to the chair of governors, or the chair of the management committee or proprietor of an independent school (the case manager).

-Staff may consider discussing any concerns with the designated senior lead (DSL) for safeguarding and if appropriate make any referral via them.
+Staff may consider discussing any concerns with the DSL and if appropriate make any referral via them.

-The Chair of Governors in this school is:

-NAME: Mrs Pam Gent

-CONTACT NUMBER: 01442 404008

-In the absence of the Chair of Governors, the Vice Chair should be contacted.
-The Vice Chair in this school is:
+The Cha ir of Governors in this s school is: NAME: F Pam Gent Contact Nur mber: 01442 973174 sence of the Chair of G Governors, the Vice Chair should be contacted.
+T he Vice NAME: Rosamund Russell CONTACT NUMBER:01442 973174 Chair in this school is: Т